 Can a Pressure Cooker Be Used as a Crock-Pot?

-The love of cooking leads you to regularly explore new avenues of creative expression.
+The love of cooking leads you to explore new avenues of creative expression regularly.
 Slow cooking the food tenderizes the less expensive meat cuts and uses less electricity than an oven.

 Use the Right Lid

-The regular pressure cooker lid doesn’t make the best choice as far as lids go.
-You will have a harder time slow cooking the foods with it.
+The regular pressure cooker lid doesn’t make the best choice for lids.
+You will have a more challenging time slow-cooking the foods with it.

 Manufacturers designed the Instant Pot Glass Lid to convert your pressure cooker into a crockpot.